good

 User-defined firewall

-Paying subscribers can make use of the software's firewall.
+Paying subscribers can use the software's firewall.

 File-shredder and Sandbox